dayowe/codex-quota-audit/README.md

 - `used_percent` is low-resolution/quantized telemetry and can contain stale or backward readings.
 - An early reset's cause is not identifiable unless the user independently confirms that it was a banked reset.
 - A user-confirmed banked-reset comparison is still observational.
 Comparison periods are not guaranteed to be scheduled resets.
+- Boundary-slice tests compare equal quota-point windows, but the workload inside those windows can still differ.
+- Multi-point meter jumps require proportional allocation when a requested slice cuts through a bucket.
 - The current incomplete reset period can differ from completed periods simply because it is incomplete.
 - API-list-equivalent dollars are a normalization unit, not billing or internal cost.
 - More tokens or more API-equivalent work does not imply better answer quality.